About the course

 • Develop productive working relationships with colleagues and stakeholders.

 • Manage finance for own area of responsibility.

 • Minimise the environmental impact and manage risk.

 How long is the course?

-It may take only twelve weeks to compile your portfolio.
+It may take only twelve weeks to compile your portfolio, depending on your previous experience and knowledge gained in your career.
 Those who are in a BQMS role will have to attend a one day workshop to cover the change management element.

 £600 and you can use your learning credits (SLC).
 This qualification is also listed as an ELCAS approved course and can be completed as part of a bundle.